ferencberes/twittertennis/README.md

 # Introduction

-This repository is a utility Python package for RG17 (Roland-Garros 2017) and UO17 (USOpen 2017) Twitter tennis tournament data sets.

-I used these data sets for several research on dynamic networks observing the underlying Twitter mention graph.
-A huge advantage of our data is that **the nodes (Twitter accounts) of the network is temporally labeled** thus we could compare online graph algortihms in **supervised evaluation** tasks.
+This repository is a Python package that ease the interaction with our tennis tournament Twitter data sets RG17 (Roland-Garros 2017) and UO17 (USOpen 2017).
+In our research, we used the underlying Twitter mention graphs to analyse the performance of mulitple dynamic centrality measures and temporal node embedding methods.
+A huge advantage of our data is that **the nodes (Twitter accounts) of the network are temporally labeled** thus we could compare online graph algortihms in **supervised evaluation** tasks.
+The labels encode whether a given node in the Twitter mention network is related to a tennis player who participates in a tournament on the given day.

 # How to deploy?

-*If you use this Python package please cite one of our previous work from the references section.*

 ## Requirements